-- (1) Submission of Site Development Stormwater Plan. - (a) Any application for major development approval shall include a Site Development Stormwater Plan containing all information required in §215-13.5H(3). - (b) Any application for minor development approval that is subject to this Section shall include a Site Development Stormwater Plan containing all information required in §215-13.5H(4) - (c) The Site Development Stormwater Plan shall demonstrate that the proposed development meets the standards of this Section. - (d) The Site Development Stormwater Plan shall contain comprehensive hydrologic and hydraulic design calculations for the pre-development and post-development conditions for the design storms specified in §215-13.5C(16)(d).
-The standards for groundwater recharge and stormwater runoff rate, volume and quality required by §215-13.5C(15), (16), and (17) and shall be met using the methods, calculations and assumptions provided in §215-13.5D. - (e) The application submission requirements of (a) and (b) above shall be in addition to all other applicable application submission requirements of the municipality's land development regulations.
+- 1. Submission of Site Development Stormwater Plan. - a.
+Any application for major development approval shall include a Site Development Stormwater Plan containing all information required in §509BH3. - b.
+Any application for minor development approval that is subject to this Section shall include a Site Development Stormwater Plan containing all information required in §509BH4 - c.
+The Site Development Stormwater Plan shall demonstrate that the proposed development meets the standards of this Section. - d.
+The Site Development Stormwater Plan shall contain comprehensive hydrologic and hydraulic design calculations for the pre-development and post-development conditions for the design storms specified in §509BC16d.
+The standards for groundwater recharge and stormwater runoff rate, volume and quality required by §509BC15, 16, and 17and shall be met using the methods, calculations and assumptions provided in §509BD. - e.
+The application submission requirements of a. and b. above shall be in addition to all other applicable application submission requirements of the municipality's land development regulations.

-- (f) The applicant shall submit twelve (12) copies of the Site Development Stormwater Plan.
+f.
+The applicant shall submit fifteen (15) copies of the Site Development Stormwater Plan.
 All required engineering plans shall be in CAD Format 15 or higher, registered and rectified to NAD 1983 State Plane New Jersey FIPS 2900 US Feet or Shape Format NAD 1983 State Plane New Jersey FIPS 2900 US Feet.
-All other required documents shall be submitted in both paper and commonly used electronic file formats such as .pdf, word processing, database or spreadsheet files. - (2) Site Development Stormwater Plan Approval.
+All other required documents shall be submitted in both paper and commonly used electronic file formats such as .pdf, word processing, database or spreadsheet files.

+2. Site Development Stormwater Plan Approval.